-At this time of year, public health experts urge everyone who hasn’t already been vaccinated to get a flu shot.
+Every year, public health experts urge everyone who hasn’t already been vaccinated to get a flu shot.
 People develop immunity within about two weeks of immunization.
 Most people expect to get the shot and go on with their lives, with no more than mild soreness in the jabbed arm the next day.
 However, some people experience lasting pain from a vaccination.
+One reader reported this reaction to a COVID booster.
 Has this happened to you?

 Lasting Pain in a Shoulder Following Vaccination: